buildkite/elastic-ci-stack-for-aws/README.md

 This repository hasn't been reviewed by security researchers so exercise caution and careful thought with what credentials you make available to your builds.

-Anyone with commit access to your codebase (including third-party pull-requests if you've enabled them in Buildkite) will have access to your secrets bucket files, and anyone with access to the Buildkite pipeline settings will be able to access the pipeline’s secrets encryption key.
-In combination, the attacker would have access to your decrypted secrets.
+Anyone with commit access to your codebase (including third-party pull-requests if you've enabled them in Buildkite) will have access to your secrets bucket files.

 Also keep in mind the EC2 HTTP metadata server is available from within builds, which means builds act with the same IAM permissions as the instance.